MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/manage-rbac.md

 >[!Note]
 > This offering isn't currently for available for Microsoft Defender for CloudApps

-The Microsoft 365 Defender RBAC model provides easy migration of the existing permissions in the individual supported RBAC models to the new RBAC model.

-All permissions listed within the Microsoft 365 Defender RBAC model align to permissions in the individual RBAC models to ensure backward compatibility.
-For more information on how the permissions align, see [Compare permissions in Microsoft 365 Defender role-based access control (RBAC)](compare-rbac-roles.md)
+## Before you start

+This section provides useful information as well accounts information you should have before you start using Microsoft 365 Defender RBAC.

+### Permissions

 It's important to understand the different permissions available in the Microsoft 365 Defender RBAC model and what their impact is when the model is activated.
 The new Microsoft 365 Defender RBAC gives you the flexibility to create more granular roles where appropriate, using a principle of least privilege and granting users only the privileges they need.

-## Pre-requisites

-This section provides details on the steps you should take before using Microsoft 365 Defender RBAC.

-### Permissions

 You need to be a global administrator or security administrator in Azure Active Directory to gain initial access to [Permissions and roles](https://security.microsoft.com/mtp_roles) in the Microsoft 365 Defender portal.